-8. JBL Link View Smart Speaker
+12. JBL Link View Smart Speaker

 The JBL Link View is powered by the Google Assistant so you can rest assured it’ll be an amazing experience.
 Google Assistant doesn’t really have as many skills and third party features as Alexa does on the Amazon Echo, but in everyday usage, it’s definitely better than Alexa is.

-There’s an 8-inch HD display here, which is fine, since most smart displays under 10 inches have HD displays, which is great for watching videos, or just checking out recipes in the kitchen.
+There’s an 8-inch HD display here, which is fine since most smart displays under 10 inches have HD displays, which is great for watching videos or just checking out recipes in the kitchen.
 Plus, with the built-in 5MP camera, you can easily make video calls when you want to.

-9. Sonos One
+13. Sonos One

 Sonos also came out with its own Alexa-powered smart speaker, so if you’re someone who’s looking for the Sonos’ gorgeous looks with Alexa’s smarts, the Sonos One is a smart speaker you should consider.

 It’s worth noting that Sonos’ older speakers (like the Sonos Play:1) supported Alexa, but they needed an Echo speaker to be able to use Alexa.
 The Sonos One, on the other hand, comes with Alexa built-in, so you can just use it as a standalone Alexa smart speaker as well.

 Sonos One has two drivers that are capable of producing excellent sound, and it comes with a touch-sensitive top that you can tap to increase or decrease the volume, or even mute the microphone for privacy, just like the Amazon Echo.